code11/engine/docs/docs/api/path-composers/path-composition.md

 5. [Path](/docs/api/path-composers/path)

-Paths composed using these path composition utilities can be used with all 3 state manipulation utilities provided by Engine i.e with [Observe](/docs/api/observe), [Get](/docs/api/get) and [Update](/docs/api/update)
+Paths composed using these path composition utilities can be used with all 3 state manipulation operators provided by Engine i.e with [Observe](/docs/api/observe), [Get](/docs/api/get) and [Update](/docs/api/update)